Feral Druid PvP Guide in Battle for Azeroth (BfA 8.1)

 Earthen Grasp makes Entangling Roots no longer dispellable and reduces the target's chance to hit by 80%, but now has a 10-second cooldown.
 This is a very versatile talent.
 You can using it when playing against a melee player to stop their incoming damage.
 You can also use it to prevent the enemy healer from avoiding incoming crowd control.

 Savage Momentum makes interrupting a spell with Skull Bash reset the cooldown of Tiger's Fury.
 This is a good talent to have on small maps or if you will be primarily focusing a caster DPS.
 This helps with your overall consistent damage.
+You should replace Earthen Grasp with this talent.

 Thorns sprouts thorns for 12 seconds on the friendly target.
 When victim to melee attacks, thorns deal up to 5% of the attackers total health in Nature damage.
 Attackers also have their movement speed reduced by 50% for 4 sec.
 This is a crucial talent against teams with double melee on it.
-Because you will not have much to interrupt, you can replace Savage Momentum with this talent.
+Because you will not have much to interrupt, you can replace Earthen Grasp with this talent.

 7. Racial Bonuses for Feral Druids